afisher-stelligent/stelligent-u/02-s3/QandA.md

 How do the default permissions differ from the policy you're setting?

 By default all objects in a bucket are private.

+## Lab 2.3

+### Question: Deleting Tags
+Can you change a single tag on a bucket or object, or do you have to change all its tags at once?

+Tags must be changed as a set from the cli.